TheColvinCo/colvin-deploy-action/README.md

 - `EXEC_DOCKER:` - If our application needs to run the docker image build process (build, push).

 - `EXEC_HELM:` - If our application has to update or install a Helm chart.

+- `DIFF_TERRAFORM:` - If we want to do a check for the terraform folder and avoid deploy when there are breaking changes (modified files).

 - `HELM_TIMEOUT` - Maximum time for the execution of the helm upgrade command.